tfriesen/free-cloud-vpn/README.md

 ## Details

 Automatically sets up a free-tier VM in Google Cloud and Oracle Cloud.
 This GCP VM has 2 vCPU cores and 1 GB of RAM.
 This Oracle VM has 4 vCPU cores and a whopping 24GB of RAM!
-Uses Cloudflare to provide DNS and edge certs for the HTTPS proxy.
+Optionally uses Cloudflare to provide DNS.

 Each supports the following methods of connecting and/or tunnelling: